-\imperative{Reuse} The grid operator is now able to reuse important design documents, design rationale (engineering decisions), experimental simulation traces, and operative information collected by the digital twin during the lifespan of the original power plant.
+The grid operator is now able to reuse important design documents, design rationale (engineering decisions), experimental simulation traces, and operative information collected by the digital twin during the lifespan of the original power plant.
 However, effective reuse might require further actions, e.g., re-calibrating models or re-collecting additional data.

-Here, in reuse, we maintain a focus on software aspects.
-When having a focus rather on the physical system, resource value retention options become additionally important~\cite{vanderaalst2023sustainable,david2024circular}, such as reusing particular components of a power plant, repairing or replacing parts in the smart grid, or re-purposing buildings leading to changed energy needs.
+Here, we maintain a focus on software aspects.
+In a system-wide focus, resource value retention options would become additionally important~\cite{david2024circular,bork2024role}, e.g., reusing particular components of a power plant, repairing or replacing parts in the smart grid, or re-purposing buildings leading to changed energy needs.